ArenaCoinDev/Ar3na/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `arenad` for your own use.
+You can ignore this section if you are building `ar3nad` for your own use.

-arenad/arena-cli binaries are not included in the Arena-Qt.app bundle.
+ar3nad/ar3na-cli binaries are not included in the Ar3na-Qt.app bundle.

-If you are building `arenad` or `arena-qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `ar3nad` or `ar3na-qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: